2020/5781 High Holiday Appeal

 To join on Zoom, click here.

-Join us as Hannah Cohen is called to the Torah as a Bat Mitzvah.
+Join us as Caroline Price is called to the Torah as a Bat Mitzvah.
 To be part of this service on Zoom, click here.

-To make a donation in honor of Hannah, click here.
+To make a donation in honor of Caroline, click here.

 Hebrew with Cantor, Thursdays, 1:00 PM Join our intimate group to study Hebrew at an accessible pace and to analyze concepts of the language.
 We warmly welcome new learners.
 New members study with current members to help accelerate their learning and to become part of our community.
 This Thursday, we will gather in the TBO sukkah (which is open with lots of air and we will social distance.
 Please let Cantor Galit know you are coming.
 “I love love love learning Hebrew!
 Prayers are more expansive, poetic and theologically open in Hebrew than in English.”